 - take customer view, take competitor view

-- … and loop again until budget or time is over, but don’t be stopped by that if not satisfied.
+- … and loop again until the budget or the time is over, but don’t be stopped by that if you are not satisfied.
 Nobody will thank you for s…t that met the budget

-- come together to a conclusion/choice (from our experience, this is the only step where you should restrict the choice to a few proposals in order to keep the focus and not disperse opinions)
+- come together to a conclusion/choice (from our experience, this is the only step where you should restrict the selection to a few proposals to keep the focus and not disperse opinions)

 - a couple of proposals

 - together with why the designer came there & what is the thought behind

 Aaron recommends Trademarks and Symbols, from Yasaburo Kuwayama, in 1973, two Black and White content books:

 - Volume 2: Symbolical Designs